-A few weeks ago, we looked at the important concept of pre-market trading, which is an important concept that happens mostly in US equities.
-In this report, we will look at another concept that goes hand in hand with the pre-market trading strategies.
+We already looked at the important concept of pre-market trading, which is an important part of a trader’s day that happens mostly in US equities.
+In this report, we will look at another concept that goes hand in hand with the pre-market trading strategies: morning gappers.

 The morning gappers is the concept where stocks and other assets open sharply higher or lower, thus forming a gap when the market opens.